Zalmotek/underwater-monitoring-system/production/README.md

 # Production
-This folder contains the gerber files, BOM or anything required for fabrication .
+This folder contains the gerber files, BOM or anything required for fabrication.